telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

 1. Open the manual proxy settings:

-    - Enter the IP address of the Fiddler Everywhere host&mdash;for example, `192.168.148.39` (demo IP only).
+    - Enter the IP address of the Fiddler Everywhere host&mdash;for example, `<fiddler-host-IP>` (for example, it could be an IP address like `192.168.100.1`).

     - Enter the Fiddler Everywhere proxy port.
 By default, the port is `8866`.

     - Apply and save the above settings.

-1. Open a browser on the iOS device and type the `http://192.168.148.39:8866` echo service address of Fiddler Everywhere.
+1. Open a browser on the remote device and type the `http://<fiddler-host-IP>:8866` echo service address of Fiddler Everywhere.

 1. Click the Fiddler root certificate link to download it.